FabioLolix/distroware.gitlab.io/docs/contributing/fullfilling.md

 title: Fullfilling pages
 ---

+The default template is distroware/template.txt which need to be copied in the respective subdirectory distroware/docs/os/(BSD,Linux,LinuxAndroid,OpenSolaris,Plan9) as $OS-NAME.md, all lowercase

 General note, encapsulate URLs with <> otherwise on the builded site they will not be links

 Don't delete user/password table.

 For non applicable fileds use - or leave empty

+For pratically all fields is intended if possible or if applicable

+When updating existing pages please remove leftovers '> ' they are no longer needed.

 * **Name**